- Oops!Something went wrong.Please try again later.

 Cazoo listed on the New York Stock Exchange in August and RMS was sold this month.

 But the sticking point has been between pension trustees and the company, with pensioners expecting a substantial cash injection into the fund.

-DMGT also owns the Mail on Sunday and Metro newspapers and recently acquired The i newspaper and New Scientist.
+DMGT also owns titles including the Mail on Sunday and Metro newspapers and recently acquired The i newspaper and New Scientist.

-It has been offloading different divisions and stakes in other business interests for several years, including Hobsons, Genscape and Zoopla, which collectively raised £1.2bn.
+It has been offloading different divisions and stakes in other business interests for several years, including Hobsons, Genscape and Zoopla, which collectively raised £1.2 billion.